datalayer/lexical-loro/examples/README.md

 ### 2. File-based Sync (`file_sync_example.py`)

-Shows how to persist and load documents from files:
+Shows how to persist and load models from files:

-- Saving documents to JSON files
+- Saving models to JSON files
-- Loading documents from JSON files
+- Loading models from JSON files
-- Updating and re-saving documents
+- Updating and re-saving models
 - Batch file operations
 - Comparing document versions